voussoir/reddit/Prawtimestamps/README.md

     `> timesearch.py breakdown -r subredditname` <flags>
     `> timesearch.py breakdown -u username` <flags>

+- **mergedb**: Copy all new data from one timesearch database into another.
+Useful for syncing or merging two scans of the same subreddit.
+    `> timesearch.py mergedb --from filepath/database1.db --to filepath/database2.db`

 ### To use it

 You'll want to download the `timesearch.py` file, as well as the entire `timesearch` directory, as it is a package.
 The .py file and the package should be siblings as they are seen here.
 On GitHub you can't download a folder as a zip so you'll have to visit each file and download them individually.
 Sorry.